Repointing Cheadle

 Suitable accreditations can take many forms, however the ones that stand out with regards to bricklaying and repointing are: the National Federation of Building Contractors (NFBC), the Federation of Master Builders (FMB) and the National House Building Council (NHBC), with qualifications and certifications from construction industry front-runners such as the CIOB (Chartered Institute of Building).
 Moreover, every worker on the repointing team who does work on your house should hold a Construction Skills Certification Scheme (CSCS) card to prove they have the appropriate skills and training to be working on the project.

-1. Structure movement: Stress from moving foundations or other structural movement can cause the mortar joints to crack and separate, negatively impacting on the integrity of the building.
+3. Movement in the structure: Stress from moving foundations and other structural movement can cause the mortar joints to crack and separate, compromising the building's integrity.

 Book a Repointing Specialist in Cheadle UK